microsoft/fluentui/packages/web-components/src/radio-group/README.md

 # Radio Group

 > RadioGroup lets people select a single option from two or more Radio items.
-Use RadioGroup to present all available choices if there's enough space.
-For more than 5 choices, consider using a different component such as Dropdown.
+Use RadioGroup to present all available choices if there's enough space..

 <br />